DavuluriBindu/DavuluriBindu/README.md

 ---

-### 🚧 My DevOps Journey
+### 🚧 Freelance DevOps Projects
- 🚀 Terraform + Ansible + Docker + AWS
+•	Provisioned EC2 instances using Terraform with automated security groups, VPC, and Route53 DNS records.
- Currently working on: Deploying full-stack e-commerce app
+•	Used Ansible to install and configure applications on EC2.
- - Provisioned AWS resources using Terraform
+•	Built and deployed Docker containers; basic Kubernetes pod deployments.
-- Used Ansible to configure and deploy  app
+•	Wrote Shell scripts to automate AWS CLI tasks like instance creation and DNS setup.
-- Automated build and deploy with GitHub Actions
+•	Practiced CI/CD using GitHub Actions for Terraform and application deployment pipelines.

 ## 📖 Blogs